ld4lt/linguistic-annotation/survey/required-features.md

 # Required features

-Feature requests for a LLOD-compliant vocabulary for linguistic annotations on the web (includes current NIF/WebAnnotation/LAF features, unsupported use cases in NIF and/or Web Annotation, and prospective use cases)
+Feature requests for a LLOD-compliant, native RDF vocabulary for linguistic annotations on the web (includes current NIF/WebAnnotation/LAF features, unsupported use cases in NIF and/or Web Annotation, and prospective use cases)

 List will be used to compile a compliancy table for NIF, Web Annotation and other vocabularies, with primary values `+`, `(+)`, `(-)` and `-`.